nightsense/nightshell/README.md

 git clone https://github.com/nightsense/nightshell ~/.nightshell
 ```

+When updates are made to this repository, you can upgrade nightshell by navigating to `~/.nightshell` and running `git pull`.

-(Or if you prefer, [download the repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzip the contents to directory `~/.nightshell`.)
+> Alternatively, you can install nightshell by [downloading this repository manually](https://github.com/nightsense/nightshell/archive/master.zip) and unzipping the contents to directory `~/.nightshell`.

-Once installed, you can view a list of available themes by running `ls ~/.nightshell | grep -v README`.
+With nightshell installed, a list of available themes can be generated with `ls ~/.nightshell | grep -v README`.

 ### step 2 - shell configuration